 It may also become clear in the course of a conference that its effectiveness will be seriously impaired by the presence of the parent/s.
 In these circumstances the Chair may ask them to leave.

 Where a parent is on bail, or subject to an active Police investigation, it is the responsibility of the Chair to ensure that the Police representative can fully present their information and views.
 The parents should also be supported to participate as fully as circumstances allow without the risk of incriminating themselves in any criminal investigation.
 In some circumstances this might mean that if the Police representative may be asked to leave a conference after providing information.

 Conferences should not be the place where parents are arrested if they have a police / court summons against them.
 In these circumstances where it is known by agencies that there is a police warrant in place in respect of a parent, agencies should encourage the parent to present themselves to the police prior to the conference.
 This will ensure that parents are not arrested during the conference.

 The decision of the Chair over matters of exclusion is final regarding both parents and the child/ren.

-If, prior to the conference, the Chair has decided to exclude a parent, this must be communicated in writing with information on how they may make their views known, how they will be told the outcome of the conference and about the complaints procedure.
+If, prior to the conference, the Chair has decided to exclude a parent, this must be communicated to them, and the Chair must ascertain how they will share their views about their children to conference.
+The Chair must ensure arrangements are in place to provide feedback to parents on the outcome of the conference and about the complaints procedure.

-Those excluded should be provided with a copy of the Social Worker's report to the conference and be provided with the opportunity to have their views recorded and presented to the conference.
+Those excluded should ordinarily have been provided with a copy of the reports from all agencies prior to the conference, unless it is considered unsafe to do so.
+They should also be provided with the opportunity to have their views recorded and presented to the conference.
 The Chair will determine whether or not the excluded parent should receive the record of the conference.